kubernetes/community/contributors/design-proposals/api-machinery/csi-new-client-library-procedure.md

 We propose to make a `gen` repository to house common functionality such as preprocessing the OpenAPI spec and running the generator, etc.

 For each client language, we’ll make a client-[lang]-base and client-[lang] repository (where lang is one of java, csharp, js, php, ruby).
 The base repo would have all utility and add-ons for the specified language and the main repo will have generated client and reference to base repo.

+# Code Generation

+There are many different Swagger/OpenAPI to code generation tools in existence.
+The project originally standardized on [swagger-codegen](https://github.com/swagger-api/swagger-codegen)), but this project has recently forked to [openapi-codegen](https://github.com/OpenAPITools/openapi-generator).
+We are in the process of migrating clients to the new code generator.

 # Support